tyordanovv/LoadBalancer/README.md

 ## Load Balancer Components

 #### Routing Logic
-* Session Persistence (Sticky Sessions): For authenticated requests, the load balancer will maintain session persistence using JWT.
+* [ ] Session Persistence (Sticky Sessions): For authenticated requests, the load balancer will maintain session persistence using JWT.
 This ensures that all user-specific requests (e.g., shopping cart actions) are routed to the same backend server.

-* Workload-Based Routing: For picture upload/download endpoints and all unauthenticated requests, the load balancer will monitor the workload on backend servers and route requests to the server with the least load.
+* [ ] Workload-Based Routing: For picture upload/download endpoints and all unauthenticated requests, the load balancer will monitor the workload on backend servers and route requests to the server with the least load.

 #### Fallback Routing
-If a server is unresponsive or overloaded, the request will be routed to the next available server.
+* [ ] If a server is unresponsive or overloaded, the request will be routed to the next available server.

 #### Health Checks
 Active health checks will verify:
-* Server responsiveness (e.g., HTTP 200 status).
+* [X] Server responsiveness (e.g., HTTP 200 status).
-* Workload thresholds (e.g., CPU, memory, and network utilization).
+* [X] Workload thresholds (e.g., CPU, memory, and network utilization).
   Unhealthy servers will be removed from the pool until they recover.

 #### Traffic Distribution
+HTTPS Termination:
-* HTTPS Termination: The load balancer will terminate HTTPS traffic to offload SSL processing from backend servers.
+* [ ] The load balancer will terminate HTTPS traffic to offload SSL processing from backend servers.

+Dynamic Scaling:
+* [X] Support for adding servers dynamically by updating the pool.
-* Dynamic Scaling: Support for adding/removing servers dynamically by updating the backend pool.
+* [ ] Support for removing servers dynamically by updating the pool.